rjz/backbone.filter/README.md

 ### Filter chaining

-Unless a filter returns a single value (see the `Stats` filters for an example), it will probably want to return an instance of the same `Collection` classes to be used by subsequent filters.
-What really matters, though, is that the output of each preceding filter matches the input expected by the next filter in a chain.
+Filters that don't reduce to a single value (e.g. the included `Stats` filters) will probably want to return an instance of the same `Collection` class that they received.
+As long as each filter in a chain returns a result that the next filter can understand, however, chains of filters will run to completion.

 ### Included filters